estuary/flow/README.md

 # Estuary Flow (Preview)

 Estuary Flow is a tool for integrating all of the systems you use to produce, process, and consume data.
-It unifies today's "batch" and "streaming" paradigms so that your systems – current and future – are synchronized around the same data sets, updating in milliseconds.
+It unifies today's batch vs streaming paradigms so that your systems
+– current and future –
+are synchronized around the same data sets, updating in milliseconds.
 With Flow, you: